Rick Griffin: The Gospel of John

 Griffin became a born again Christian in November 1970, which led to fundamental changes in his lifestyle and in the style and content of his art.
 His 1973 painting Sail on Sailor for the band Mustard Seed Faith is an example of his fine art painting from this period.
 His most significant 1970s project was the creation of hundreds of paintings and drawings for The Gospel of John, published by the Christian record label Maranatha!
 Music.
 He also produced much album art for Maranatha! during the 1970s and 1980s.

 Death and legacy

 Rick Griffin died shortly after a motorcycle accident on August 15, 1991, in Petaluma, California.
 He was thrown from his Harley-Davidson motorcycle when he collided with a van that suddenly turned left as he attempted to pass it.
 He was not wearing a helmet and sustained major head injuries.
 He died three days later, on August 18, in nearby Santa Rosa Memorial Hospital, at the age of 47.

-His work has been cited as an inspiration by surrealistic artists Roger Dean, known for his designs for bands such as Yes and Asia, as well as Mark Wilkinson, known for his designs for bands such as Marillion, Judas Priest and Iron Maiden.
+His work has been cited as an inspiration by well-known artist Roger Dean, known for his designs for bands such as Yes and Asia, and by Mark Wilkinson, known for his designs for bands such as Marillion, Judas Priest and Iron Maiden.